http4k/http4k/src/docs/blog/http4k_v4/index.md

 <hr/>
 #### Upgrading & library API changes
 Like the neat little worker bunnies we are, we've also taken the opportunity to clean up the [http4k] source code.
-All previously deprecated code has been removed, leaving the codebase nice and tidy.
-If you are upgrading, the best idea is to first upgrade to a late v3 version (v4.0.0.0), deal with any existing deprecations in place, then simply upgrade again to v4.0.0.0.
+All previously deprecated code has been removed, leaving the codebase nice and tid17 platforms and counting: http4k v4 Unleashedy.
+If you are upgrading, the best idea is to first upgrade to the last v3 version (v3.285.2), deal with any existing deprecations in place, then simply upgrade again to v4.0.0.0.

 <hr/>
 #### http4k.org